 The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition, are translated into the presentation currency at the exchange rates at the reporting date.
-The income and expenses of foreign operations are translated into the functional currency at the average exchange rates for the period, unless exchange rates further adjustment of the translated into the functional currency at the exchange rates at the dates of the translated are translated into the functional currency at the exchange rates at the dates of the transaction are used.
+The income and expenses of foreign operations are translated into the functional currency at the average exchange rates for the period, unless exchange rates fluctuated significantly during that period, in which case the exchange rates at the dates of the transaction are used.